oliversturm/editor-widget/README.md

 - Edited code reformatted with prettier.
 Might be a problem in the future, but I can't be bothered formatting on the basis of the non-specs of the original project.
 - Using `--inspect` and `--inspect-brk` to support Node versions.
 [Pull request](https://github.com/slap-editor/editor-widget/pull/243)
+- Added one column wide gap between gutter and text area by default.
+Use option `gutterGap` to change the width or set to 0 (zero).

 ## Example